LIBOR Transition Update

 Industry groups and regulators have proposed a number of alternative benchmarks to replace LIBOR.
 The Board of Governors of the Federal Reserve System and the Federal Reserve Bank of New York established the Alternative Reference Rates Committee (ARRC) to identify a preferred alternative to LIBOR.
 The ARRC’s membership represents the very largest financial institutions.
 Regulators and certain industry groups also participate in the ARRC’s activity.
 The ARRC has identified the Secured Overnight Financing Rate (SOFR) as its chosen successor to LIBOR and established a transition plan.
 The Federal Reserve Bank of New York began publishing the SOFR rate in April 2018.

-Some constituencies have objected to a transition to SOFR and have proposed different replacement benchmarks for LIBOR, such as Ameribor (supported by the AFX exchange and a large number of regional and community banks) and the ICE Bank Yield Index (supported by the current administrator of LIBOR).
-Frost has not made a final decision regarding its LIBOR replacement.
+Some constituencies have objected to a transition to SOFR and have proposed different replacement benchmarks for LIBOR, such as AMERIBOR (supported by the AFX exchange and a large number of regional and community banks) and the ICE Bank Yield Index (supported by the current administrator of LIBOR).

 What is Frost doing today in anticipation of the LIBOR transition?

 Frost has been working on the transition from LIBOR since late 2017.
 Relationship Managers have already reached out to Frost customers who will be affected by the transition to identify the next step in their financial journey.
 It’s also important to note that not every Frost Bank customer has direct LIBOR exposure.

 Will Every Frost Customer have the same Transition Experience?